 17) If V is known, and either R or I is to be calculated, then (a) to find R, V must be divided by I (b) to find I, V must be divided by R (c) both a & b. click here.

 18) If R and I are known, to find V, (a) R and I must be multiplied because V = RI (b) R and I must be divided by each other somehow because V = RI (c) both a & b.

-19) In Fig. 1, if Vbattery = 12.0V, the voltage across the resistor, R (a) is 12.0V because there is only one resistor in the circuit and all the battery voltage drop across that single resistor (b) would be 12.0V anyway even if other resistors R1, R2, R3, ... were present in series with R (c) neither a nor b. click here
+19) In Fig. 1, if Vbat. = 12.0V, the voltage across the resistor, R (a) is 12.0V because there is only one resistor in the circuit and the entire battery voltage (effort) drops across that single resistor (b) would be 12.0V anyway even if other resistors R1, R2, R3, ... were present in series with R (c) neither a nor b. click here.

 20) Although the ammeter in Fig. 1 has some small resistance itself ; however, in calculations, it is neglected and therefore the voltage across R is (a) 12.0V (b) slightly more than 12.0V (c) neither a nor b.

 Problem: A 12V battery is connected to a 2.4Ω car light bulb.

 21) The current through the bulb is (a) 29A (b) 5.0A (c) 0.20A. click here.